neoforged/Documentation/versioned_docs/version-1.20.6/blockentities/ber.md

     // Implement #render method here and any other logic }

-// In another class using some method to listen to this event
+// In some event handler class
-@SubscribeEvent
-public static void registerRenderers(EntityRenderersEvent.RegisterRenderers event) {
+@SubscribeEvent // on the mod event bus only on the physical client public static void registerRenderers(EntityRenderersEvent.RegisterRenderers event) {
     event.registerBlockEntityRenderer(MyBlockEntityTypes.MYBE.get(), MyBlockEntityRenderer::new);
 }